Ahmad-fadl/ita/README.md

 * When you have done the above, run ``src/Classifier_Evaluation.py``.
 * This python file creates numeric features out of the recently created features.
   On those features several classifiers are compared regarding their performance using the given sentiments as gold labels.
-  In addition several visualizations are computed and saved locally.
+  In addition several visualizations are computed and saved locally in the ``src/`` folder as svg.
-  **TODO** Where?